waaronmorris/PyBot/README.md

 # Chatbot
 This repo contains two chatbots.
 One is trained on a dataset from Reddit while the other is trained on a dataset of movie quotes from Cornell (DSBot).
 This is being initially based on the tutorial from Kirill Eremenko and Hadelin de Ponteves.
 Initially they engineered their model with TensorFlow 1.0.
-I will be updating the model along the way in light of updates and deprecated classes. <br/>
+I will be updating the model along the way in light of updates and deprecated classes (TF 1.8/1.9) <br/>
 <br/>
 # Natural Language Processing (NLP)
 Natural Language Processing is a category of Machine/Deep Learning which is not merely limited in application to the engineering of chatbots.
 Some other examples are as follows: <br/>